Inceid/detopt/README.md

 # detopt
-`DETOPT` is a method to efficiently assign SNVs affected by copy number aberrations trees of tumor evolution.
+`DETOPT` is a method to efficiently assign SNVs affected by copy number aberrations to trees of tumor progression (also known as trees of tumor evolution).

 ## Dependencies